Get to Know Beets

 Even centuries ago, beets had been recognized as an effective agent for wound healing and muscle recovery.
 As a matter of fact, Hippocrates himself, the “father of medicine” advocated the use of beet greens as binding for wounds.
 This can be attributed to the presence of manganese and phosphorus in the plant.
 Both of these minerals speed up wound healing, support the formation of connective tissue and promote cell repair.
 For muscle recovery, choline, calcium, potassium, magnesium and zinc all work together to make muscles stronger and more resilient.

 Beets are not called superfood for nothing.
-They provide a wide variety of health benefits because of their nutritional content - including vitamins, minerals, and organic compounds.
+They provide a wide variety of health benefits because of their nutritional content – including vitamins, minerals, and organic compounds.
 And remember, they arealso high in fiber as well as essential fatty acids.
-Although it contains no cholesterol and is very low in calories, the intake of beets should still be regulated since they have the highest sugar content among all vegetables.
+The intake of beets should still be regulated since they have the highest sugar content among all vegetables.
+This is despite the fact that it contains no cholesterol and is very low in calories.
 Here are the vitamins and minerals found in beets:

 Betalain is a type of phytonutrient found in beets which provide antioxidant, anti-inflammatory and cancer-protective benefits for the body.
 Betalains work especially well with glutathione as they facilitate the excretion of toxins from our system.